danilo-favoratti/finance-control/README.md

 - Enter or paste text descriptions of expenses/income
 - The system will automatically extract and structure the data

+### Data Export
+- Click the "Export" button in the expenses header.
+- Select CSV or XLS format from the modal to download the currently displayed expenses.

 ### Data Management
 - View all transactions in the table
 - Search using the search bar